SpongeBob SquarePants (musical): Development

-On January 16, 2014, The Flaming Lips' lead singer Wayne Coyne mentioned through Twitter that he was writing lyrics for a developing SpongeBob musical.
+On January 16, 2014, The Flaming Lips' lead singer Wayne Coyne mentioned through Twitter that he was writing lyrics for a developing SpongeBob Squarepants musical.
 Official plans for the show were first announced at Nickelodeon's upfront on February 25, 2015.
 The upfront presentation included a performance of the musical's opening number, "Bikini Bottom Day."
 On February 26, Nickelodeon's chief operating officer Sarah Kirshbaum Levy told the Associated Press that the show was "not definite."

 In August 2015, Nickelodeon announced that the show would premiere in Chicago before a Broadway run in late 2016.
 Its director, book author, and several of the musicians involved were also announced.
 The full cast list was released in April 2016.
 Rehearsals for the show's debut in Chicago began on April 11 in New York.
 Throughout early 2016, Nickelodeon executives met with Broadway theater owners to arrange its Broadway premiere.
-Michael Reidel of New York Post stated that Broadway representatives were "impressed" after seeing a presentation of the show.
+Michael Reidel of the New York Post stated that Broadway representatives were "impressed" after seeing a presentation of the show.

 In late May 2016, technical rehearsals for the show were conducted.
-Chris Jones of Chicago Tribune stated that Nickelodeon was concerned about "an incomplete SpongeBob costume [making] it into a photograph, spoiling a planned big reveal."
+Chris Jones of the Chicago Tribune stated that Nickelodeon was concerned about "an incomplete SpongeBob costume [making] it into a photograph, spoiling a planned big reveal."
 In June 2016, Gordon Cox of Variety reported that the musical's budget was between $15 and $20 million.
-The show opened on June 7, 2016 at the Oriental Theatre in Chicago before opening on Broadway on December 4, 2017 at the Palace Theatre.
+The show opened on June 7, 2016, at the Oriental Theatre in Chicago before opening on Broadway on December 4, 2017, at the Palace Theatre.

 Synopsis

 Pre-Show

-Patchy the Pirate, SpongeBob's number one fan, sits on the stage after the audience has taken their seats.
+Patchy the Pirate, SpongeBob's number one fan, and President of the SpongeBob fan club, sits on the stage after the audience has taken their seats.
 He reveals he has traveled from Encino, California, to record the musical on his phone and make a "pirate copy".
 Two security guards tell Patchy to leave, as the show is about to begin.
-Patchy objects but gets kicked out as Patchy claims he is a victim of pirate discrimination and sings a protest chant, "yo ho, we won't go".
+Patchy objects but gets kicked out as he claims he is a victim of pirate discrimination and sings a protest chant, "Yo ho, we won't go".
 One of the guards apologizes, then tells the audience to enjoy the show.
 In the television special, this prologue is replaced by an animated segment about theatre etiquette.